Djsmith611/redux-pizza-parlor/README.md

 The application has been tested and run on a local machine using the browser.
 It may be deployed in the future but currently is only available locally.

 1. Clone down a version of this repository
-2. Create a database named `weekend-to-do-app`
+2. Create a database named `pizza_parlor`
-3. Create and populate a table called `tasks` and a table called `finished`
+3. Create and populate three tables: `line_item`, `orders`, and `pizza`.
     - This project is built on [Postgres](https://www.postgresql.org/download/), which you will need to install to use the app
     - The `database.sql` file contained in this repository provides all of the necessary queries for creating the tables needed to run the app
-    - The queries will also populate the `tasks` table with sample data
+    - The queries will also populate the `pizza` table with sample data
-    - The `finished` table will be populated when the app is used, so no sample data is needed or provided
+    - The `line_item` and `orders` tables will be populated when the app is used, so no sample data is needed or provided
-4. Open in your editor of choice and run an `npm install`
+4. Open in your editor of choice and run the following commands to install the necessary packages:

+    * `npm install`
+    * `npm install framer-motion`
+    * `npm install moment --save`
+    * `npm install @mui/material @emotion/react @emotion/styled`
+    * `npm install @mui/icons-material`

 5. Run `npm run server` in your terminal
 6. Run `npm run client` in your terminal
 7. Navigate to the localhost port provided by your terminal when you initiate your client.
 The default port when running Vite, for example, is `http://localhost:5173/`

 ## Usage
-I'm a developer creating an app.
-I'd like to make a to do list that tracks all of my tasks for building out features.

-I want to be able to check tasks off when I complete them and have that completion status stored.
-Sometimes I discover a bug after I've checked off a task, so I need to be able to uncheck the task so that my list of tasks accurately shows the features that are still in progress and the steps I plan to take to build (and debug) them.

-I also want to be able to add tasks to the list, in case I forgot to populate them into the database at the start.
-I like being able to see what I've accomplished, so I want an archive feature that shows me everything I've marked fully complete.
-And, if I need to, I can delete tasks that I added in error or that are for a function I'm no longer planning to build.
+I work at the Cheesy Pizzeria taking orders over the phone and making dough.
+My coworkers on the line and I are far more interested in making amazing pizzas than managing the orders database, so our boss hired some developers to make an app that'll keep me kneading while also tracking orders and information for the managerial folks.

+The kitchen staff only needs to know the orders and whether they'll be picked up or delivered.
+Our boss wants to track orders and customers over the course of the day or longer, so they're interested in building a database with information about who ordered what and when.
+From there, they can track customer loyalty and see which areas of the metro they might want to target with their advertising campaigns.

+In anticipation of adding ordering kiosks in our building or even allowing customers to order online, our boss also requested a landing page for the app that digitally welcomes our customers to The Cheesy Pizzeria.
+The boss has an eye towards efficiency and maybe even expansion.

+Here's what we did to set this app up for taking orders starting at lunch today:

 1. Follow the installation instructions above
-2. Enter each task into the input field at the top of the page
+2. Select `Start your order` to begin the order
+3. Select `Add to Cart` from under each pizza that the customer wants
-3. Select `Add to list` to add the new task to the end of the to do list
+4. Select `Next` to move to the next page and input the customer's information
-4. When each task is completed, check it off using the checkbox in that task's row
-5. If part of the feature needs debugging, uncheck the task using the checkbox
-6. If a task is complete and doesn't need debugging, select the `Archive` button in that task's row
-7. Track everything that's been accomplished in the archive list
-8. If a task needs to be fully deleted, add it to the archive by selecting `Archive` in the task's row and then select `Delete` from its row once it's been moved to the archive
+5. Enter the customer's information into the fields, select whether the pizzas will be picked up or delivered, and then select `Next`
+6. Review the information with the customer to ensure that the order has been taken correctly
+7. After the customer has confirmed their order and information, select `Checkout`
+8. The kitchen POS will return to the landing page, ready for the next order
+9. In the office, managers can monitor the day's sales by calling up the admin page at `/admin`
+10. _PENDING_ Managers can call up details for individual orders by clicking on line items

 ## Technologies